 We cannot base a complex system of theology on the most obscure book of the Bible.
 That would just invite trouble and focus attention away from what the New Testament really is.
 The biblical message is not centered on a temporary kingdom after Christ returns.
 Rather, it is centered on what Christ did when he came the first time, what he is doing right now in the church, and as a grand climax, the way it all ends in eternity after his return.

 Responses to amillennialism

-As shown above, the amillennial view is not lacking in biblical support.
-Perhaps you are convinced that it may have some merit.
-At least, it cannot be dismissed without some further study.
+The amillennial view has biblical support.
+Perhaps you are at least convinced that it should not be dismissed without some further study.
 Let me mention some books that can help you get started in a study about the millennium.

 - Revelation: Four Views: A Parallel Commentary, by Steve Gregg, published by Nelson in 1997.

 - The Millennial Maze: Sorting Out Evangelical Options, by Stanley Grenz, published by InterVarsity in 1992.